You might arrive at some point in your life when you think:

 - Are there any other similar apps?
 How many?
 In what app stores are they present?
 How big/successful are they?
 How many downloads do they have?
 Do they receive good reviews from their users?
 What are their users complaining about?

 - How can I be different than the competitors?
 What additional value can I give to my users?

 - With all the competition, is my app able to succeed?
 What pros and cons does my app idea have?

 - How do your future competitors promote their products?
 What do their app listings look like?
 Do they run ads?
-Do they have websites, blogs, SoMe pages, YouTube videos?
+(If you want to learn about interstitial ads, check out this blog post!)
+Do they have app websites, blogs, SoMe pages, YouTube videos?
 Do journalists write about them and what?

 - How do peer apps make money?
 Do they show ads?
 Do they offer in-app purchases?
 Do they sell data to third parties?

 Based on your findings during the research, take your time to craft a business concept.
 It is really important to write everything down, and not just keep it in your head.
 Don’t rely on your memory, we all tend to forget some things.
 And sometimes, while writing you can stumble across new useful ideas.